Out Now or Coming Soon…

 Murakami Wood, D. (2011) ‘Surveillance’, in Taylor, B. Derudder, M. Hoyler and F. Witlox (eds.)
 International Handbook of Globalization and World Cities, New York: Edward Elgar.

 These three pieces are comparative ones dealing with the research I did in Rio de Janeiro, Tokyo, and to a lesser extent, London.
-The chapter, ‘The Security Dimension’, I had originally called ‘Global cities between biopolitics and necropolitics’, and you should still be able to it under that title on academia.edu.
+The chapter, ‘The Security Dimension’, I had originally called ‘Global cities between biopolitics and necropolitics’, and it was later republished under that title in Roger Keil’s Handbook of Globalizing Cities.
+You should still be able to read it under that title at researchgate.
 I don’t always like what I write, but I really like this piece.

 Murakami Wood, D. (2009) ‘The Surveillance Society: Questions of History, Place and Culture’, for European Journal of Criminology (special issue on Surveillance in Europe, ed.
 Ben Goold) 6(2): 179-194.